aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/pie-chart/_index.md

 dataLabels.setSeparatorType(AsposeCells.DataLabelsSeparatorType.Comma);
 ```

 So far we have created a pie chart and set its different aspects.
 Now we are going to turn on the leader lines for the chart.
-Please note, to show the leader lines, we have to move the data labels a little.
+Please note that, to show the leader lines, we have to move the data labels slightly.

-The following piece of code turns on the leader lines, refresh the chart, and then calculates the data labels' positions to move them accordingly.
+The following piece of code turns on the leader lines, refreshes the chart, and then calculates the data labels' positions to move them accordingly.

 ```javascript
 const AsposeCells = require("aspose.cells.node");